openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 A compile-time error occurs if:

--  a wildcard is used in a parameterization of a function;
+-  A wildcard is used in a parameterization of a function;
--  a covariant wildcard is specified for a contravariant type parameter;
+-  A covariant wildcard is specified for a contravariant type parameter;
--  a contravariant wildcard is specified for a covariant type parameter.
+-  A contravariant wildcard is specified for a covariant type parameter.

 .. index::
    compile-time error